microsoft/bond/README.md

 ### Linux

-Bond can be built with Clang (3.4+) or GNU C++ (4.7+).
-We recommend the latest version of Clang as it's much faster with template-heavy code like Bond.
+Bond must be built with C++11 compiler.
+We test with Clang (3.8) and GNU C++ (5.4).
+We recommend Clang as it's faster with template-heavy code like Bond.

 Run the following commands to install the minimal set of packages needed to build the core Bond library on Ubuntu 14.04: